Cruise Ship Review: The Sapphire Princess

 The food on the Sapphire Princess was quite good, and we have no complaints.
 The Horizon Court offers an array of delicious foods.
 Most of the food was available for passengers to serve themselves which cut down on long lines.
 There was plenty of staff who readily replaced foods when they were running low.
 The dessert area had its own dessert chef who handed out desserts from a glass case.
 Passengers picked what they wanted, and he handed them their choice.
 I am sure this is to cut down on the amounts of wasted desserts.
 I found out that there is only one dessert chef for this area.
 He makes all the desserts personally and then has help decorating them only.
 The cheesecakes in the Horizon Court were varied and absolutely delicious.
 I couldn't wait to try each different kind.
 One of the highlights of the Horizon Court was the cookies.
 Available in peanut butter, chocolate chocolate chip, and oatmeal raisin, the peanut butter was out of this world and so popular that they often ran out before the Horizon Court ended its meal service.

 There are four main dining rooms on the Sapphire Princess, each with its own theme.
 The Santa Fe has a southwestern décor, the Vivaldi a more opulent feel, the Pacific Moon has a decidedly Asian flair, and the Savoy has a sophisticated look.
-Each has the same menu with one exception that gives a wave at the décor, such as a specialty Asian dish in the Pacific Moon.
+Each has the same menu with one exception that gives a wave at the décor, such as an Asian specialty dish in the Pacific Moon.
 Traditional dining with seating at 6:30 or 8:30 is available, as well as anytime dining.
 We choose anytime dining at a table for two.
 We usually arrived between 7:30 p.m. and 8:00 p.m. and never had to wait for a table.
 There are two specialty dining rooms, Sterling Steak House, serving steak and one Italian restaurant, Sabatini's with an extra charge to eat there.
 Because the food in the other restaurants was so good, we chose not to pay extra money to dine in these restaurants.